 Minimum state commitment is \$30,000 over two years (\$15,000 per year).
 Additional states can still join the study.

 Activities During Quarter:

-\$60,000 has been obligated do date.
-Contract negotiations between ADOT and the University of Arizona are underway for performing the work scope.
+\$210,000 has been obligated do date.
+A final work scope has been prepared and contract negotiations between ADOT and the University of Arizona are underway for performing the work scope.

 Future Activities: